 It’s easy to make the Mexican street corn for this main dish salad bowl recipe.

 Mexican street corn salad is also called esquites.
-And, esquites can be made year-round, inside the house without a grill, using frozen corn.
+Esquites can be made year-round, inside the house without a grill, using frozen corn.
 Super easy!

 It’s a perfect appetizer; serve it with chips like salsa.
 Or serve it as a side dish for any outdoor party or gathering.

 Mexican street corn salad is also great in tacos or burritos.
 It’s fun on nachos.
+Try a Mexican Street Corn Pizza.
 Or, of course, make my Shrimp and Mexican Street Corn Bowl!

 While the corn is cooking in the skillet, make the mayo-sour cream dressing.
 The ingredients for the dressing are mayonnaise, sour cream, Cotija cheese, lime juice, fresh cilantro, Knorr Selects Vegetable Bouillon, red onion, and spices.

-In case you aren’t familiar with it, Cotija cheese is the traditional Mexican cheese that is used in Mexican Street Corn salad.
+In case you aren’t familiar with it, Cotija cheese is the traditional Mexican cheese that’s used in Mexican Street Corn salad.
 It’s a salty cow’s milk cheese.
-And, you can find it at Cardenas Market, El Super, Northgate or Super King Markets.
+And, you can find it at well stocked markets, Cardenas Market, El Super, Northgate or Super King Markets.

 If you can’t find Cotija cheese, queso fresco or feta cheese makes a good substitute.